beezwax/fmrest-ruby/README.md

 ### Hybrid string/date objects

-`FmRest::StringDate` and `FmRest::StringDateTime` are special classes that inherit from `String`, but internally parse and store a `Date`/`DateTime` (respectively), and delegate any methods not provided by `String` to those objects.
+`FmRest::StringDate` and `FmRest::StringDateTime` are special classes that inherit from `String`, but internally parse and store a `Date` or `DateTime`, and delegate any methods not provided by `String` to those objects.
 In other words, they quack like a duck *and* bark like a dog.

 You can use these when you want fmrest-ruby to provide you with date objects, but you don't want to worry about date coercion of false positives (i.e. a